 16. Discount Pricing Strategies

-Discount pricing is often deployed during times of the year where demand would typically be low.
+Discount pricing is often deployed during times of the year when demand would typically be low.
 In general, for revenue management, it is better to fill a room for a discounted price than to leave it empty.
-The discounts can take many forms, including early or late-booking discounts, package deals and discounts based on the length of the stay.
+The discounts can take many forms, including early or late-booking discounts, package deals, and discounts based on the length of the stay.

 17. Dynamic Optimization